 Objectives and learning outcomes of the course

-- an awareness of debates between anthropologists concerning different theoretical and ethnographic approaches for understanding Islam;
+- have an awareness of debates between anthropologists concerning different theoretical and ethnographic approaches to understanding Islam

-- an understanding of the patterns of values, practices and discourses associated with Islam and being Muslim in the societies under examination.
+- have an understanding of the patterns of values, practices and discourses associated with Islam and being Muslim in the societies under examination

 Scope and syllabus

 The course emphasises the history of anthropological approaches to Islam as they developed in particular historical contexts.
 It introduces students to some of the diverse ways of being Muslim in Muslim-majority states and Muslim communities in different global locations, and explores the varying ways in which these contribute to the vitality and complexity of Islam’s place in the contemporary world.
 It focuses especially on ways in which power, authority, government, political identities and political conflict are shaped by local and global ideas about Islam, and about what being a good Muslim is, in particular contexts.

 Some of the key themes we will explore include:

 - the intersection of Islam (as a belief system, set of practices, idea, etc.) with authority and the state